inancgumus/learngo/01-get-started/windows-installation.md

     1. Just search for git bash from the start bar
     2. Or, if there's one, click on the icon on your desktop

-    3. Also setup VS Code to use git-bash by default:
+    3. Also, setup VS Code to use git-bash by default:
         1. Open VS Code
         2. Go to Command Palette
             1. Type: `terminal`